enigma0x1/AWS-PROJECTS/README.md

 # AWS-PROJECTS-EXAMPLES
-:information_source: &nbsp;This repository has been created for people who want to improve their aws skills with projects
+:information_source: &nbsp;This repository has been created for people who want to improve their aws skills with projects ✅ You can benefit from this repository to get a job by saying that i have completed most hard-level projects on this repository

-📈 There are currently **10** project ideas that you can improve your skills with
+📈 There are currently **XX** project ideas that you can improve your skills with

 ☄ We need more real-world projects! please don't hesitate to contribute this repository